0x0BSoD/torrBot/README.md

 # torrBot
 Telegram Bot based on [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)

-> Work with Python 3.6 and never
+> Work with Python 3.6 and newer

 Functions:
   - Add torrent as a magnet link